kubernetes-sigs/ingress2gateway/pkg/i2gw/providers/traefik/README.md

 ## Supported Annotations

+Traefik exposes a large number of [ingress annotations](https://doc.traefik.io/traefik/reference/routing-configuration/kubernetes/ingress/).
+Only the annotations listed below are supported by this provider.
+Any other annotation starting with `traefik.ingress.kubernetes.io/` is **not converted** — a warning is emitted and you will need to find a Gateway API equivalent manually.

 ### TLS

 - `traefik.ingress.kubernetes.io/router.tls`: When set to `true` and no `spec.tls` block is present in the Ingress, adds an HTTPS listener (port 443, `Terminate` mode) to the generated Gateway.
 A conventional placeholder secret name is generated from the hostname — `{hostname-with-dashes}-tls` (e.g. `my-app-example-com-tls`) — and used as the `certificateRef`.
 Create this secret (e.g. via cert-manager) before applying the output.